bricrowder/Ship-Game/README.md

 ## What this has
 - Can handle any 16x9 resolution (or any?
 I can't remember :( ), runs at a virtual 1920x1080 resolution and scales to whatever you put in, you can also change the virtual resolution to whatever you want, like something smaller
-- planet generation, including regions and slices, using law of cosine
+- planet generation, including regions and slices, using law of cosine - the name is also random using preset chunks
 - Play area rotates around the planet, with a day / night side, random-ish colour palette clouds and stars
 - Chromatic abbrassion shader for visual damage indicator
 - keyboard/mouse and gamepad controls